sprisa/west/README.md

 > ⚠️ West has not yet hit v1 and it's api shouldn't be considered stable

+## Features

+- 🌍 Connect to your network from anywhere in the world.
+- 🔐 Private subnet for your services / apps.
+  - Services can be bound to the internet network and will be completely unreachable externally.
+  - Only your devices can send traffic
+- 🪄 Magic DNS with bring your own subdomain
+  - IP to DNS names are managed by West.
+Communicate by device name.
+    - `ssh myserver.net.mycompany.dev`
+- 🚂 API Device Provisioning
+  - Register new devices as needed.
+  - Use the provisioning token to connect devices from anywhere.

 ## Install

 **Snap / Ubuntu (auto updates)**